People of Glastonbury

 Management of Town Deal funds and projects - inc Red Brick, Life Factory, Bridie’s Farm

-Town Council’s operating procedures and lack of consultation and transparency
+Town Council’s operating procedures and finances

 Freedom of Expression